-You might not be familiar with the Hushe Valley, but if you want to get to the Karakoram range, the valley in north Pakistan will get you to some of the highest mountains of the Karakoram mountains.
+You might not be familiar with the Hushe Valley, but if you want to get to the Karakoram Range, the valley in north Pakistan will get you to some of the highest peaks of the Karakoram mountains.

 And even if you don’t plan on trekking the famous mountain range, the Hushe Valley is stunning and well worth a trip to explore the several villages along the Hushe River.

 Located in the Gilgit-Baltistan district, the Hushe Valley starts from the Shyok River opposite from Khaplu and extends up to the Masherbrum mountain (featured on the main photo of this blog post).

 The Hushe Valley is known for some of the highest mountains in Pakistan, including several peaks above 6,000 meters, and even 8,000 meters.
 From Laila Peak, K6, K7 mountain, and to Masherbrum (K1) at 7,821 meters, Gasherbrum I (K5) at 8,080 meters, Gasherbrum II (K4) at 8,035 meters, and of course K2 at 8,611 meters.
 Simply astonishing!

 Traditional Pakistani Villages

 From Khaplu up to Hushe, a series of villages occupy the valley: Machollo, Thalis, Marzicon, and Kanday.
 Hushe village is the last one in the valley, in turn, the starting point of many treks.

 As we traveled this part of Pakistan end of July, some of the wheat fields in the villages at a lower elevation at Machollo were ready for the harvest.
 In comparison, the areas in Kanday and Hushe were still green and would not be harvested until the end of August, another month after our visit.